RULES & REGULATIONS

 - StarBound, does reserve the right to change competition days or move the location due to unforeseen circumstances and entries will not be refunded, but we can give a credit to another of our events.

-- We DO NOT provide refunds for change of mind, or clash with another competition or commitment.
+- We DO NOT provide refunds or transfers for change of mind, or clash with another competition or commitment.

 - If you have made a mistake (e.g. double entries) or the dancer is injured (with proof) we will transfer to another of our events.